Folks Festival Guidelines

 - After all the Festivarians with numbers have been admitted, all other Festivarians will be admitted in a first-come first-served order.

 - Only vehicles less than 21 feet are allowed in the on-site campground.

 - A vehicle is considered anything requiring a license plate.

 - Showers are available at the Festival in the new Planet Bluegrass Bath House.

-- On-site camping opens at 6pm Thursday (no lining up on the highway) and Meadow Park opens on Monday morning at 9am.
+- On-site camping opens at 6pm Thursday (view the line procedure above) and Meadow Park opens on Monday morning at 9am.

 - Nat'l Forest Camping: 877-444-6777